shakeel-data/shakeel-data/README.md

 ## 🚀 About Me

-Data & Analytical professional thrive at the intersection of data, business, and technology.
-My focus is on building hands-on, project-based solutions that not only solve complex problems but also empower others to become more data-literate.
-I am driven by a passion for continuous learning and a commitment to leveraging AI and emerging technologies to drive innovation and impactful decision-making.
+I’m a data and analytics professional who enjoys working where data, business and technology come together.
+I like building hands-on, project-based solutions that make real problems easier to understand and solve.
+My work is focused on helping people become more confident with data and more comfortable using analytics in everyday decisions.

+I’m always learning and exploring new tools, especially in AI and emerging technologies.
+I enjoy breaking complex ideas into simple steps and creating solutions that feel practical and scalable.
+My goal is to keep improving, stay curious and build things that genuinely help people and teams make better decisions.

 ## ⚙️ Skills